ufo-github/ponyfoo/posts/2013-05-13_the-web-wars.md

 However, it won't enjoy the _widespread adoption_ that **jQuery** has. **jQuery** is, ultimately, a utility library that's meant to be _auxiliary_ to your application, **AngularJS** is an integral solution, and it restricts how you can organize your front end architecture.

-Lets get into [RequireJS](http://requirejs.org/ "RequireJS script loader"), the script loader that enables **AngularJS** to provide [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection "Dependency Injection").
+Lets get into [RequireJS](http://requirejs.org/ "RequireJS script loader"), a script loader that resembles the **AngularJS** [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection "Dependency Injection") mechanism.

 ## A little background history ##